JensJoschi/variability_timing/methods.md

 #### physiology: correlation diapause with latitude
 I correlated the critical day length (day length at which 50 % of all offspring switch to diapause; parameter e in dose-response curves) with latitude of origin.
-I used various preliminary models with known deficiencies (lm ignoring all random terms, lme ignoring nestedness or weighting) before settling for the following model: cdl~latitude + (1|order/g/s/study) , weights = 1/s.e (of cdl estimate)
+I used various preliminary models with known deficiencies (lm ignoring all random terms, lme ignoring nestedness or weighting) before settling for the following model: cdl~latitude + (1|order/g/s/study) , weights = 1/s.e (of cdl estimate) The weighting proved problematic (lme and lmer do not do the correct weighting), so I need to switch to metafor package.

   Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8)